Verification-for-Security/dpll-t/README.md

 If there are issues with the submission system, don't panic!
 We will handle this on a case-by-case basis.

-If your uploaded submission somehow fail tests that work locally, ping us and we will have a look!
+If your uploaded submission somehow fails tests that work locally, ping us and we will have a look!

 If the online environment suddenly fails to work moments before the deadline, don't hesitate to send us your submission through different means (e.g. email).